zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 * If ``vjoinsplits`` is non-empty, ``hashJoinSplits`` is the BLAKE2b-256 hash of the serialization of all JoinSplits (in their canonical transaction serialization format) concatenated with the joinSplitPubKey;

-  * Note that the JoinSplit proofs are included in the signature hash, as with v1 and v2 transactions.
-In a future transaction digest algorithm, the proofs will likely be omitted as authentication data, in the same way that signatures are omitted here.
+  * Note that while signatures are ommitted, the JoinSplit proofs are included in the signature hash, as with v1 and v2 transactions.

 * Otherwise, ``hashJoinSplits`` is a ``uint256`` of ``0x0000......0000``.